morrislaptop/looped/packages/docs/introduction.md

     * Asynchronous
     * The app is a running process in memory (no need to reload all files on every request!)

-That being said, a number of features have not been ported over to Laravel, this is to keep the starter kit lighter and to keep with trends of having stateless, API driven services.
+That being said, a number of features have not been ported over to Laravel, this is to keep the starter kit lighter and to keep with trends of a [Twelve-Factor App](https://12factor.net/) with a stateless, API driven services.

 The features that won't be ported over are:

 * Templating engine like Blade
 * Sessions (and all things powered by Sessions)
 * Cookies
+* Local filesytem (and all things powered by the local filesystem)
 * Queues (not needed as functionality like sending an email can be done asynnchronously)

 Yarn is also preferred over NPM.